-Opioid use disorder (OUD) is the cause of the highest number of drug-related overdoses.
-Opioids include heroin and oxycontin (widely known as oxy).
+Opioid use disorder (OUD) is the primary cause of the highest number of drug-related overdoses.
+Opioids include heroin and oxycontin (widely known as “oxy”).
 To treat OUD by medication, a program called Medication-Assisted Treatment (MAT) is often used.

 Medication-assisted treatment has been proven to be an effective treatment for OUD.
-A study done in 2016 showed that people who underwent MAT had a significantly lower chance of relapsing than those who didn’t receive any treatment at all.
-The study also showed that MAT was associated with a decrease in criminal activity.
+A study performed in 2016 showed that people who underwent MAT had a significantly lower chance of relapsing than those who didn’t receive any treatment at all.
+The study also showed that MAT was associated with decreased criminal activity.

 MAT is an evidence-based program that aims to use medications combined with behavioral therapies to treat drug addiction.
 This type of treatment is effective because it addresses the person’s physical and psychological needs.

 Methadone is a long-acting synthetic opioid antagonist that is used to treat opioid addiction.
 It helps reduce cravings and withdrawal symptoms.
-Methadone can be taken in pill form or it can be given as a shot.
+Methadone can be taken in pill form, or it can be given via injection.
 Methadone is available in clinics that are licensed and regulated by the government.

 Naltrexone is an opioid antagonist that blocks or reduces the euphoric effects of opioids.
-Due to its strong effects, naltrexone is usually prescribed at least seven days after the person’s last opioid use.
-This will help prevent severe withdrawal symptoms in people addicted to opioids.
+Due to its strong effects, naltrexone is usually prescribed at least seven days after the person’s last time using opioids.
+This helps to prevent severe withdrawal symptoms in people addicted to opioids.
 Naltrexone is a highly regulated medication because it can be easily misused.
 It is available in pill and injectable forms.

-These depressants have a calming effect and in most cases can cause drowsiness.
-An overdose of CNS depressants usually occurs when these drugs are used in combination with opioids or alcohol.
+Typically, these depressants induce a calming effect and may induce drowsiness.
+Overdosing on CNS depressants commonly occurs when combined with opioids or alcohol.

-It is recommended that in cases of overdose, immediate and supervised detoxification must be done to reduce withdrawal symptoms.
-Aside from medication, behavioral therapies play a huge role in treating addiction to CNS depressants.
+In instances of overdose, immediate and supervised detoxification is crucial to alleviate withdrawal symptoms.
+Alongside medication, behavioral therapies are pivotal in treating addiction to CNS depressants.

-CNS stimulants work by increasing the level of dopamine in the brain.
-Dopamine is a neurotransmitter that helps regulate mood and pleasure.
-When used correctly, CNS stimulants can be safe and effective.
-However, these drugs can be easily misused because they can cause feelings of euphoria.
-The most abused stimulants include methamphetamine (known as crystal meth) and cocaine (known as coke or blow).
+CNS stimulants elevate dopamine levels in the brain, a neurotransmitter crucial for mood and pleasure regulation.
+When used appropriately, they can be safe and beneficial.
+However, their potential for misuse is high due to the euphoric sensations they can induce.
+Highly abused stimulants encompass methamphetamine (known as crystal meth) and cocaine (referred to as coke or blow).

-Currently, the most common way to treat addiction to CNS stimulants is through detoxification and behavioral therapies.
-Medication may also be prescribed to help manage withdrawal symptoms.
+At present, addiction to CNS stimulants is predominantly managed through detoxification and behavioral therapies.
+Medications may also be prescribed to alleviate withdrawal symptoms.